SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 #### Methods
 - EyeDropper(): Constructor for the eyedropper object
-- enable(_exclude_):  Replaces the cursor with predefined magnifying preview.
+- enable():  Replaces the cursor with predefined magnifying preview.
 When the mouse is clicked, the value attribute of the eyedropper object is updated with the color of the pixel where the user clicked.

-..- _exclude_ (Optional Parameter): String representing a CSS selector.
-All DOM elements that match such selector will be excluded from the eyedropper, i.e., when the magnifying preview hovers over an excluded element, it will be replaced by a regular cursor as the user is not able to select a color from this element.

 - disable(): Exits the magnifying preview and the cursor returns to its regular functionality.